We all sigh with relief when the midges are on their way out and we can relax our sweet itch regime for a few months.

 Personally, I tend to address most winter skin conditions with the same 3 step regime: Cleanse – Dry – Turnaround:

 I don’t tend to cold hose in winter unless there’s so much mud that you can’t see what you’re doing.
-I prefer to cleanse with something I can quickly dry off with clean cotton wool or towel and frequently use either Quicksilver lotion or Winter Wash, depending on how large the area is I am cleaning.
+I prefer to cleanse with something I can quickly dry off with clean cotton wool or towel and frequently use either Quicksilver spray or Sweat Buster, depending on how large the area is I am cleaning.
 If it’s the whole lower leg for example, I would probably use Winter Wash as it’s cheaper and goes further.
 With a very large area such as all along the top line, I might use plain table salt dissolved in water (2 tablespoonfuls to a half bucket of warm water) and a clean sponge.
 With a smaller area, I will use Quicksilver lotion as its slickness makes it easy to massage into the skin while spraying.
-Both products are antiseptic and will thoroughly but gently cleanse the area.
+Both products are antiseptic cleansers, sweeping away microbes and effectively sterilising the area.

 I carefully use a clean towel if I’m drying a large area making sure I don’t rub hard enough to disturb the fragile skin.
 Otherwise, I use cotton wool to press the area firmly but gently to remove most of the moisture.
 It’s important not to rub off any scabs before the skin has healed underneath, otherwise it’s open to further infection.